Amid coronavirus travel bans, we are embracing the good old Aussie road trip

 Why you might need domestic travel insurance for your road trip**

 - If you have to cancel your trip due to unforeseen circumstances, like sickness or injury, domestic travel insurance could cover you for the loss of any non-refundable deposits such as hotel bookings.
+Bear in mind though that most travel insurance policies (including TravelCard) exclude epidemics & pandemics, including coronavirus, so you won’t be able to claim for anything relating to COVID19.

 - To cover your luggage and personal belongings if they are lost, accidentally damaged or stolen (provided you haven’t left them in an unattended vehicle).